SCHOOLS' COMPETITION INFORMATION

 No teams of less than three members can be entered.
 We recommend that teams have a minimum of four or five members.
 As a general rule, teams should not have more than six members.

 Co-ordinators should aim to enter students in a grade befitting their ability, rather than their age.
 Co-ordinators should also be open to entering teams which contain students from a number of year levels, where appropriate.
-Below is an overview of the different grades however please review the Schools' Competition Rules for restrictions on team composition.
+Below is an overview of the different grades from the Schools' Competition Rules.

-This competition is for students in years 5 to 7.
-Speeches are short and topics appropriate for younger students.
+This competition is for students in years 5 and 6.
+Individual speeches are of 3 minutes duration.
+Topics appropriate for younger students.
 This competition is a great way to get students involved in debating from a young age.

-This grade is for beginner debaters in years 8 and 9 who have not had the benefit of debating in primary school or who struggle with oral communication.
-This grade is for:
+This grade is for novice debaters in years 8 and 9 who have not had the benefit of debating in the Junior grades or who struggle with oral communication.
+Teams must not have more than two speakers who have previously debated in this grade or higher.

-This grade is for confident year eights and nines and novice year tens who have are familiar with the basics and are ready to take on new skills in debating.
-This grade features the introduction of points of information and secret and current events topics.
-This grade is for:
+This grade is for confident year 8s and 9s and novice year tens who are familiar with the basics and are ready to take on new skills in debating.
+This grade features the introduction of points of information and secret topics.
+Teams must not have more than two speakers who have previously debated in this grade or higher.

-This grade is for accomplished debaters in years ten and above who wish to debate an advanced level.
+This grade is for accomplished debaters in years ten and above who wish to debate at an advanced level.
 This is the highest level of school debating in South Australia.
-This grade is for:

 SA'S PREMIER DEBATING COMPETITION